Channel Rack & Step Sequencer

 in the favorites list).

 - To add newly installed plugins to this list - Click Manage plugins at the bottom of the window to open the Plugin Manager.
-We recommend selecting 'Verify plugins' before you 'Start scan'.
+We recommend selecting 'Verify plugins' before you 'Find plugins'.
 After the scan is complete, your new plugins will be listed in the 'Select plugin' window.

 NOTE: See the Browser 'Using Browser content' section for alternative (faster) ways to load plugins.